flimshaw/git-store/README.md

 Git-store is middleware for [koa](http://koajs.com/) that pulls a remote git repository, and auto-updates when that repository changes.
 It also exposes a concise API for retrieving trees and blobs (ie. file listings and files) from that git repository at any commit in its history.

+*DISCLAIMER*: How stable is this?
+Not very!
+This has been a side project for a few weeks and this is its maiden voyage on npm.
+I hope to improve and stabilize it shortly, especially adding tests, but none of that is there now so YMMV.
+If you find a bug, please create an issue, or better yet fix it and send a pull request my way.

 ## How to install

 To install it as a global command line utility, try: